prekidac/1RM_based_exercise_plan/README.md

 # 1RM-based-exercise-plan
-Small linux CLI program written in bash and Python, which calculates weight for every set based on 1RM.
+Small Linux CLI program written in bash and Python, which calculates weight for every set based on 1RM.
 ## Exercises
 Bench, Squat, Deadlift, Shoulder press and Chin-up.